 - Pantothenic Acid is, once again, among the B vitamins (Vitamin B5).
 Pantothenic acid is a component of coenzyme A (CoA) that helps transport healthy fatty acids into cells.

 - Vitamin C needs no introduction to Savers, who are well aware that Vitamin C is both a vitamin and antioxidant that is vital for strong bones and healthy immunity.
 Interestingly, Vitamin C also helps pantothenic acid transport fatty acids into cells for energy conversion.

 - Vitamin K tends to be ignored by the Medical Establishment with regards to bone health, despite studies going all the way back to 1999 that show it decreases fracture risk.2 But Vitamin K is necessary for a process called carboxylation, which binds calcium to the bone matrix.

-There’s no doubt that chestnuts can be enjoyed by anyone following the Save Our Bones Program.
+There’s no doubt that chestnuts can be enjoyed by anyone following the Osteoporosis Reversal Program.
 If you’ve never bought or prepared chestnuts, here’s information on…